 “Doing an unmarked check ride with my Observer was a good start and made me feel at ease.
 We then went through each competence and repeated some to make sure the learnings were well in place.
 I particularly enjoyed the various classroom sessions, my favourite being ‘Meet the Examiner’.

 “Ian Marginson really helped to demystify the Advanced test, and this was a great step forward, giving me confidence and helping to put everything into perspective.
-My hope is that my passing the Advanced test will help encourage other young riders to do additional training to become more confident and most importantly safer riders.
+My hope is that by me passing the Advanced test will help encourage other young riders to do additional training to become more confident and most importantly safer riders.
 I'd like to take this opportunity to thank all those who helped me in the process.”

 “Every parent allowing their kids to go out on a bike should consider encouraging them to develop further skills and look at courses like IAM RoadSmart offer.
 It would be great if additional training could be done at the earliest age possible, even before they have passed the Mod 1 and 2 tests.
 It can only benefit their own and other road users’ safety.